-As noted above, for companies that are required to disclose Scope 1 or Scope 2 emissions data, the new rules eventually will require attestation regarding such emissions data by an independent third party meeting certain minimum qualifications, which may be a public accounting firm if it meets the minimum qualifications but need not be an accounting firm.
-The market for providing these attestation services is evolving and will continue to evolve as accounting firms and others develop their ability to provide these services.
-Some observers have raised concerns that the supply of emission-attestation services may not initially meet the demand for such services that the proposed rules would create.
-While the attestation requirement does not apply until after the third year a company is required to disclose emissions data, companies, especially large accelerated filers, may wish to begin thinking about their options for third parties to handle the attestation, as they may be helpful in establishing the controls and procedures for collecting the data to ensure that the disclosure information being developed and gathered will be sufficient for attestors to provide the required assurance.
+As noted above, for companies that are required to disclose Scope 1 or Scope 2 emissions data, the new rules eventually will require attestation regarding such emissions data by an independent third party that meets certain minimum qualifications.

+While the attestation requirement does not apply until after the third year, a company, especially a large accelerated filer, that is required to disclose emissions data may wish to begin thinking about its options for third parties to handle the attestation, as they may be helpful in establishing the controls and procedures for collecting the data to ensure that the disclosure information being developed and gathered will be sufficient for attestors to provide the required assurance.

-In addition to attestation services, companies should consider their potential need for and access to other third-party advisors with the necessary expertise and experience, including attorneys, accountants/auditors and firms providing consulting and other services to assist companies with climate-related disclosures.
+In addition to attestation services, companies should consider their potential need for and access to other third-party advisers to assist them with climate-related disclosures.

-7. Consider whether the disclosures required by the new rules warrant any changes to your current, planned or contemplated climate-related activities, such as setting or disclosing of climate-related goals or targets.
+7. Consider whether the disclosures required by the new rules warrant any changes to current, planned or contemplated climate-related activities.

 As noted above, the new rules require detailed disclosures regarding several matters that may or may not be relevant to a particular company depending on things that the company may or may not have done in advance of the initial compliance date for the new rules.

 These include whether a company has:

-- adopted a climate transition plan,
+- Adopted a climate transition plan;

-- set climate-related goals or targets,
+- Set climate-related goals or targets;

-- used carbon offsets or renewable energy credits in setting its goals or targets,
+- Used carbon offsets or renewable energy credits in setting its goals or targets;

-- used scenario analyses or other analytical tools in assessing climate-related risk, or
+- Used scenario analyses or other analytical tools in assessing climate-related risk; or

-- used an internal carbon price.
+- Used an internal carbon price.